minchulan/goodhabits/README.md

 2. Add a new drug to the page by submitting the form.
 3. Delete a drug by clicking on the delete button, or trashcan icon.
 Change is persisted in the backend.
 4. Search for drugs by Rx drug name and see a filtered list of drugs on the page.

-## Advanced Deliverable
-5. "Favorite" and "unfavorite" a listing on the frontend by clicking the star icon.
-Rx drugs clicked as "favorite" renders using a Route that matches the path /favorites .

 ## Example